os12/calc/README.md

 <constant>    ::= PI
 <args>        := <expression> [ COMA <args> ]
 ```

+#### Operators
+The code parses C-style expressions using the aforementioned grammar.
+The `<expression>` rule allows for an arbitrary long string of terms connected with binary operators, that must be put in order.
+That is done by building what is known as an [operator precedence parser](https://en.wikipedia.org/wiki/Operator-precedence_parser) which puts the operators in the following order:
+* (lowest) Or
+* Xor
+* And
+*    LShift
+*    RShift
+*    BMinus
+*    Plus
+*    Mult
+*   Div
+*    Pow
+*   UMinus
+* (highest) Not

 #### The AST
 The abstract syntax tree is built out of the following four node types:
 * `Terminal` - represents a single terminal such as a number or a symbolic constant.